kimpster/Mercedes-Benz-Greener-Manufacturing/README.md

 This project is a kaggle competition that was previously presented.
 The link is here :https://www.kaggle.com/c/mercedes-benz-greener-manufacturing

-Below is an abstract from the competition from the link above:
-"Since the first automobile, the Benz Patent Motor Car in 1886, Mercedes-Benz has stood for important automotive innovations.
-These include, for example, the passenger safety cell with crumple zone, the airbag and intelligent assistance systems.
-Mercedes-Benz applies for nearly 2000 patents per year, making the brand the European leader among premium car makers.
-Daimler’s Mercedes-Benz cars are leaders in the premium car industry.
-With a huge selection of features and options, customers can choose the customized Mercedes-Benz of their dreams. .

-To ensure the safety and reliability of each and every unique car configuration before they hit the road, Daimler’s engineers have developed a robust testing system.
-But, optimizing the speed of their testing system for so many possible feature combinations is complex and time-consuming without a powerful algorithmic approach.
-As one of the world’s biggest manufacturers of premium cars, safety and efficiency are paramount on Daimler’s production lines.

-In this competition, Daimler is challenging Kagglers to tackle the curse of dimensionality and reduce the time that cars spend on the test bench.
-Competitors will work with a dataset representing different permutations of Mercedes-Benz car features to predict the time it takes to pass testing.
-Winning algorithms will contribute to speedier testing, resulting in lower carbon dioxide emissions without reducing Daimler’s standards."
+The competition is hosted by Daimler Mercedes Benz they are an automotive company.
+As their cars have a huge variety in models and specification it takes different times to test all the features and options.
+In this challenge they would like Kagglers to predict the time it would take on the test bench for given features and options.
+This will "contribute to speedier testing, resulting in lower carbon dioxide emissions without reducing Daimler’s standards."

-Essentially the problem is to predict the time taken on the test bench given the features.
-The features are essentially different options available for the car.

 ### Problem Statement